gfoury/UX305FA-DSDT-Patch/README.md

 Create your 10.11 installation USB drive according to [RehabMan's guide] (http://www.tonymacx86.com/el-capitan-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html).

+The only directory in `EFI/CLOVER/kexts` should be `Other`. `EFI/CLOVER/kexts/Other` should only contain `FakeSMC.kext` (from `downloads/kexts/RehabMan-FakeSMC-2015-1230.zip`) and `ApplePS2SmartTouchPad.kext` (from `SmartTouchPad_v4.4_Final_64bit.zip`).

 RehabMan's config file [`config_HD5300_5500_5600_6000.plist`] (https://github.com/RehabMan/OS-X-Clover-Laptop-Config/raw/master/config_HD5300_5500_5600_6000.plist) is a good choice for `config.plist`.
 Change `Graphics/Inject/Intel` to `false` for initial installation.

-If you do not have another USB drive handy, you could copy `UX305FA-DSDT-Patch` and the Clover installer to the `Install OS X El Capitan` disk.
+You will need these files handy on the target machine: `FakeSMC.kext`, `ApplePS2SmartTouchPad.kext`, `HFSPlus.efi`, this `UX305FA-DSDT-Patch` directory, and the Clover installer.
+If you do not have another USB drive handy, you could copy those files to a folder on the `Install OS X El Capitan` disk.

 ## Target

 ### Installing OS X

 Follow [RehabMan's installation guide] (http://www.tonymacx86.com/el-capitan-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html#post917904).

+There is currently a bug in the trackpad driver: scrolling will not work until you have opened System Preferences:Trackpad, and changed "Scrolling speed" at least once.
+It can be difficult to navigate the Clover installer without scrolling.

+Remember to install `HFSPlus.efi`, `FakeSMC.kext`, and `ApplePS2SmartTouchPad.kext` to the EFI partition.
+You should be able to reboot from the target disk after that.

 ### Installing the patches